schurshik/clmp/README.md

 clmp
 ====

-Frontend interface to mplayer and mpv based on cl-ncurses
+Frontend interface for mplayer and mpv based on cl-ncurses and written on COMMON LISP

 Branitskiy Alexander <schurshick at yahoo dot com>